KiodaXacto/JSChallenge/README.md

-### in the third step we are goin to Display the data as a table
+### just adding the csv Button
-### for that we are going to use the table component from react-bootstrap
+### to do so we are going to use the button component from react-bootstrap